 - Select the right platform.
 It’s important to know exactly what your investment goals are before you even start your search.
 If saving money is your top priority, choose the platform that offers the lowest fees (usually an online broker).
 If getting the most and best investment advice matters most, choose the platform that places the most focus on that (usually a financial advisor).

 - Grow your investments gradually.
 As a novice investor, it’s best to start by investing a smaller amount of money.
 You can always grow the size of your investment as you become more experienced and have more capital accumulated from successful trades.
 That gradual progression will help prevent big losses, and allow you to maximise your gains over time.

 - Think long-term.
-To succeed long-term, you can buy and hold the S&P/BMV IPC Index, aiming for bigger gains.
+To succeed long-term, you can buy and hold the index, aiming for bigger gains.
 Keeping an eye on the long term will help you ride out any market corrections, but keep your wits about you and be ready to sell if a bear market emerges.

 3. Choose a platform to invest with

 If you want to invest, you need to decide where and how to invest your money.
 Here are some of the best available options:

 - Brokers & trading platforms.
 An online broker offers easy-to-use tools that allow you to invest in the S&P/BMV IPC Index quickly and cheaply.
 That’s a big plus for budget-conscious investors.
 That said, online brokers don’t usually offer in-depth investment advice.
 So if you’re looking for a more hands-on approach to get you familiar with trading, then you might want to consider another option.